Vittorio De Sica: Legacy

 When Shoeshine opened in 1947, I went to see it alone after one of those terrible lovers' quarrels that leave one in a state of incomprehensible despair.
 I came out of the theater, tears streaming, and overheard the petulant voice of a college girl complaining to her boyfriend, "Well I don't see what was so special about that movie."
 I walked up the street, crying blindly, no longer certain whether my tears were for the tragedy on the screen, the hopelessness I felt for myself, or the alienation I felt from those who could not experience the radiance of Shoeshine.
 For if people cannot feel Shoeshine, what can they feel? ...
 Later I learned that the man with whom I had quarreled had gone the same night and had also emerged in tears.
 Yet our tears for each other, and for Shoeshine, did not bring us together.
 Life, as Shoeshine demonstrates, is too complex for facile endings.

 Kael quotes Orson Welles as saying: "In handling a camera I feel that I have no peer.
 But what De Sica can do, that I can't do.
 I ran his Shoeshine again recently and the camera disappeared, the screen disappeared, it was just life..."

-Andre Bazin wrote "the Neapolitan charm of De Sicca becomes, thanks to the cinema, the most sweeping message of love that our times have heard since Chaplin."
+Andre Bazin wrote "the Neapolitan charm of De Sica becomes, thanks to the cinema, the most sweeping message of love that our times have heard since Chaplin."

-Awards and nominations
+Accolades

 Vittorio De Sica was given the Interfilm Grand Prix in 1971 by the Berlin International Film Festival.